 I would have had money to save to eventually pay for a sitter /childcare, but instead, I just can’t afford to work.
 Of course, the cost of childcare is a whole separate issue, but at least this would have helped.
 Also, I might have felt valued as an employee and chosen to return to my prior workplace.

 A Good Policy: Peace of Mind

-I took 3 months and was paid by employer.
+I took 3 months and was paid by the employer.
 They were fantastic.
-I did part time work to stay plugged in during the little’s naps, but I had so much peace of mind.
+I did part-time work to stay plugged in during the little’s naps, but I had so much peace of mind.

 Two Different Maternity Leave Experiences

 With Landon, I did not have any paid maternity leave so I had to go back to work pretty quickly and even the little time I was off we racked up credit card bills.
 The amount of stress that I was under was crazy!
 And you know stress causes other problems to like lack of milk production which just made me stress even more that I wasn’t producing enough And I wasn’t back to work and we had 1 million bills.
 It was a vicious cycle.

 Fast Forward 8 1/2 years and with this pregnancy I had maternity leave and disability pay because I was on bedrest and never went without a paycheck..
 My overall pay was decreased because we get 80% of our total pay and I also was not working on the ambulance or at the college so there was 0% for that… Even the 80% was amazing we were able to readjust our lives.
 I was home all the time so we were eating in more and we were watching our spending and somehow during my leave we were actually able to even put money into savings.
 Way less stressed this time around.